 North Sea Trawler SV Spray

-Spray, a derelict fishing boat, was retrofitted to be a pleasure cruiser and used by Joshuan Slocum to circumnavigate the world from 1895 through 1898.
-In 1909, the vessel left Vinyard Haven on the way to Venezuela and vanished.
-Similarly, a five-masted schooner named the Carroll A. Deering was found run aground and abandoned in January of 1931.
+Spray, a derelict fishing boat, was retrofitted to be a pleasure cruiser and used by Joshua Slocum to circumnavigate the world from 1895 through 1898.
+In 1909, the vessel left Vineyard Haven on the way to Venezuela and vanished.
+Similarly, a five-masted schooner named the Carroll A. Deering was found run aground and abandoned in January 1931.
 Piracy is one theory that is pointed to as the culprit for these disappearances.

 Passenger Flights Disappear

 In 1948, an aircraft numbered NC16002 vanished while flying from San Juan to Miami.
 No trace of the plane or its 32 passengers was ever found.
 Two more passenger aircraft operated by British South American Airways vanished in 1948 and later in 1949 on flights from Bermuda to Jamaica.
 Both flights passed through the triangle and earned their place in the history of Bermuda Triangle stories.

 In 1955, this pleasure yacht was located near Bermuda, abandoned and adrift.
 The crew vanished, and many people speculated that the ship survived a hurricane while the crew did not.
 However, hurricane history of the area does not suggest this is accurate.
 Another theory is that the Connemara was empty in port, and it slipped from the moorings during a hurricane only to be found later floating intact and adrift.